rishaband/rishaband/README.md

 - Working as a Quant developer @watstreet
 - studying computer engineering at the university of waterloo
 - previously @prgxglobal as a Data Science Intern, @walkerindustries as a Machine Learning Intern and @TTEC as a Systems Analyst Intern
-- also was invited to contribute to more open source projects @walkerindustries after my internship

 ## Get In Touch